Manteca colorá

 Manteca colorá (Andalusian pronunciation for "red lard") is a food item prepared by adding spices (usually bay leaf and oregano) and paprika – which is what gives the dish its characteristic orange colour – to lard, which is then cooked with minced or finely chopped pieces of pork.

-It is a dish typical of Andalusia in southern Spain, where it is usually consumed spread on toasted bread.
+It is a dish typical of Andalusia and Extremadura in southern Spain, where it is usually consumed spread on toasted bread.